-In July 2016, I was part of Cambridge (UK) Sustainability Residency 2016 back when it was still active.
+I was lucky to be part of Cambridge (UK) Sustainability Residency 2016 back when it was still active.
 CSRes is/was an artist-led project for artists working in the field of sustainability.
-The theme for 2016 was Growth and Insulation.
+The theme was Growth and Insulation.
 Using the analogy of the endangered species, I explored current challenges to sustaining Pashmina textile tradition, including growing political, economic, environmental and aesthetic pressures, the dilution and mis-marking of the real Pashmina label, and the growth of fast fashion/imitation Pashmina fabric.

 I led several participants in learning about What is Pashmina? and What is Pashmina Made of? and most importantly, how to differentiate fake, blended and authentic 100% Pashmina fabric using appearance, drape, weave, droplet and burn tests.
 Pashmina lights slowly and smells like burnt hair, making a fine powdery ash.
 When viscose/rayon burns, it smells like burnt leaves.
 When acrylic or polyester burns, it smells like vinegar or plastic, and melts and clumps.

 My research was shown at the residency group show Periferica at the Ruskin Gallery in Cambridge July 2016.